hanishkvc/prgs-rustland-tester-fuzzerk/README.md

 The key cmdline options are

 * --cfgfc <path/to/fuzzers_fuzzchains.cfgfile>
-* --prgfile <path/to/prgfile>
+* --prgfile <path/to/asm_script_file>

-There are few additional options, in case one is not using a prgfile
+There are few additional options, in case one is not using a prgfile (ie asm script file)

 * --ioaddr <iobtype:addr>
   * defaults to console, if not explicitly specified.